ReycoLi/shortenUrl/README.md

-Please read the instruction/report file to get project results and launch details.
+Please read the instruction/report pdf file to get project results and launch details.